Never leave home without these key items that will keep you healthy while you’re on the road.

 “It goes without saying that basic hygiene practices such as frequent hand washing and keeping hands away from our mouth, nose, and eyes become even more important than usual,” Dr. Ciobanu says.

-On an airplane, disinfecting your tray table is always a good idea, according to Dr. Taylor Arnold, an assistant professor at SCNM.
+On an airplane, disinfecting your tray table is always a good idea.
 “Let’s face it, your tray table has likely been touched by many passengers who probably don’t have ideal hand hygiene.
 Clean hands and a clean eating surface are extremely important in preventing foodborne illnesses!
-I disinfect my tray table and armrests before I even sit down on the plane,” she says.
+I disinfect my tray table and armrests before I even sit down on the plane.”

 When you arrive after changing time zones, Dr. Vassighi recommends melatonin to reset your body clock.
 “When we travel eastward, we lose time and therefore affect our body’s natural circadian rhythms of sleeping and waking.
 Taking several milligrams of melatonin (1 to 5 mg) the first night of your travels in the new time zone will ensure not only a good night’s rest, but re-trains your body to adapt its circadian rhythm to your vacation location so you can avoid feeling jet-lagged for the remainder of your trip,” she says.